Some refinements of the Deligne-Illusie theorem: Introduction

 As observed by Kato \cite{Kato}, logarithmic de Rham complexes are abstract Koszul complexes, and hence Theorem~\ref{thm:main-intro} works also in the log case.
 The inspiration for Theorem~\ref{thm:koszul-reconstr} came from the result of Steenbrink \cite[\S 2.8]{Steenbrink} describing the nearby cycle complex $R\Psi \mathbf{Q}$ for a complex semistable degeneration in terms of the logarithmic structure; see also \cite[\S 4]{AchingerOgus}.
 It is an interesting question whether Steenbrink's result can be extended to work with integral coefficients; the nearby cycles $R\Psi \mathbf{Z}$ are co-connective $E_\infty$-algebra versions of abstract Koszul complexes, but we do not know whether they admit cdga models (see Remark~\ref{rmk:einfty} and Example~\ref{ex:nearby}).
+An affirmative answer would give an application unrelated to the Deligne--Illusie theorem, refining \cite[Theorem~4.2.2(1)]{AchingerOgus}, providing a description of the two-step truncations $\tau_{[q-1,q]}$ of certain logarithmic nearby cycle complexes.